 The proposed project would not have any direct effects on riparian habitat or any other sensitive natural community.
 The City General Plan identifies Bear, Black Rascal, Cottonwood, Miles, Fahrens, and Owens Creeks within the City's growth area.
-The subject site is approximately 2.5 miles from Bear and Black Rascal Creek which are Waters of the U.S. under the jurisdiction of the U.S. Army Corps of Engineers (ACOE), the California Department of Fish and Wildlife (CDFW), and the Regional Water Quality Control Board.
-Any proposed "fill" of that waterway would be subject to permits from ACOE, CDFW, and the Regional Water Quality Control Board.
-No such "fill" or disturbance of the waterway is proposed as part of this development.
-The City's General Plan requires the preservation of the creek in its natural state.
-No riparian habitat identified in CDFW or USFW plans are present on the project site.
-Therefore, the Project would have a less-than-significant impact on riparian habitat.
+The subject site is approximately 2.20 miles north of Bear Creek and 1.20 miles north of Black Rascal Creek.
+These creeks are Waters of the U.S. under the jurisdiction of the U.S. Army Corps of Engineers (ACOE), the California Department of Fish and Wildlife (CDFW), and the Regional Water Quality Control Board.